litmuschaos/litmus/mkdocs/docs/experiments/categories/vmware/vm-poweroff.md

 ## Introduction

-- It causes Stops/PowerOff a VM before bringing it back to running state after a specified chaos duration Experiment uses vmware api's to start/stop the target vm.
+- It causes VMWare VMs to Stop/Power-off before bringing them back to Powered-on state after a specified chaos duration using the VMWare APIs to start/stop the target VM.
-- It helps to check the performance of the application/process running on the vmware server.
+- It helps to check the performance of the application/process running on the VMWare VMs.

 !!! tip "Scenario: poweroff the vm"
     ![VM Poweroff](../../images/vm-poweroff.png)